List of Mentors for NZSA Mentor Programme

 Area: New Plymouth

-Genre: poetry, short story, journal
+Genre: I mentor in poetry, short story, journal, novel.

 Elizabeth Smither has published 18 collections of poetry, was Te Mata poet laureate (2001-3), and was awarded an HonDLitt by Auckland University and the Prime Minister’s Award for Literary Achievement in 2008.
 She also writes novels, journals and short stories, and is widely published in Australia, Britain and USA.
 Her latest poetry collection, ‘Night Horse’ won the Ockham poetry award 2018.
 “I like rotating literary genres so I have recently published a collection of short stories, a new collection of poems will be published shortly and I am working on four novellas.
 Each of these genres fascinates me and each has its own subtle demands and possibilities.
 Each time I learn something new.
 It can be fun to teach and explore at the same time”.